genneko/website-source/content/playing-with-bsd/hardware/freebsd-on-thinkpad-t480.md

 - Some Windows programs can be run on WINE.
 - Windows 10 can be run on bhyve (to purchase MP3s on Amazon Music, etc).
 - LAGG Failover between Ethernet and WiFi works (Use Ethernet if it's available.
 Otherwise use WiFi).

-I haven't able to make those things work so far.

-- Webcam works on pwcview with webcamd and cuse.ko but isn't detected by Google Hangouts on Firefox/Chromium.
+- Webcam works on Chromium, Firefox and pwcview with webcamd and cuse.ko.
+It can be used for video conferencing on [Jitsi Meet](https://meet.jit.si/) and a private [jitsi-meet](https://github.com/jitsi/jitsi-meet) ([port is available](https://www.freshports.org/www/jitsi-meet)) instance.

 I haven't tested the following items.